 There are 12 Hindu temples inside the palace complex.
 Some of the famous temples include Someshvara Temple, Shwetha Varahaswamy Temple, Lakshmiramana Temple, Sri Prasanna krishna Swami Temple, Kodi Someshwaraswami Temple, Sri Bhuvaneshwari Temple, Sri Gayatri Temple and Sri Trineshwara temple.

 Reference: https://en.wikipedia.org/wiki/Mysore_Palace.
-The text of this articles is available under the Creative Commons Attribution-ShareAlike License
+The text of this article is available under the Creative Commons Attribution-ShareAlike License